Skip main navigation

 In the event that a career planner will no longer be assigned to a participant (due to staff turnover, reassignment, or change of service provider, for example), DWD-DET requires that the participant be reassigned to another career planner.
 That reassignment and the first attempt to contact the participant by the newly assigned career planner must take place within 10 business days of the original career planner ceasing to be responsible for the participant's case.

-If the initial contact attempt is not successful, the career planner must make at least two subsequent attempts within 30 business days of being assigned to the participant.
+If the initial contact attempt is not successful, the career planner must make at least two subsequent attempts within 30 calendar days of being assigned to the participant.
 In this case, DWD-DET strongly recommends using various methods of communication (for example, email, phone call, text message).
 Career planners must also adhere to their local Workforce Development Board's contact policies, if applicable.

 The reassignment must be documented by changing the assigned career planner in the ASSET Programs screen and entering an ASSET customer note.
 All contact attempts, communication methods used, and their results must also be documented in ASSET customer notes.